HAONANTAO/Mock_AI_ChatBot/README.md

   - **TypeScript**: Also applied in the front-end, it strengthens the quality of JavaScript code.
 When writing component logic and handling event callbacks, it uses type checking to avoid potential errors.
   - **eslint**: A JavaScript code linting tool.
 With relevant plugins and configurations, it automatically detects syntax errors and style issues in the code, ensuring that the front-end code adheres to a unified coding standard.

+​			**jest**: A powerful testing framework for JavaScript.
+In the backend, it can be used to write 			unit tests, integration tests, and end-to-end tests.
+Jest simplifies the testing process with 			features like built-in mocking, snapshot testing, and easy-to-use assertions.
+It helps 			ensure the reliability and correctness of backend code by testing functions, middleware, 			and API endpoints.
+You can write tests for business logic, database operations, and API 			responses, and run them using Jest's command-line tool, catching bugs early in the 			development cycle.

 # **API_Documentation**：